guyunong1998/early_china_coinage/docs/DATA_VISUALIZATION_CALCULATIONS.md

 Exact algorithms behind every map's visual encoding: how a point's **size** is calculated, how its **color** is calculated in each of the three display modes (Points, Density, Compare), and how the density heat layer's color is calculated.
 This is the "what number produces what pixel" reference — for the broader component architecture, see `docs/ARCHITECTURE.md`.

-Every map on the site (Find Site, the database Mint Town tab, Museum Collections' Mint Town view, the homepage `CoinFilterMap`) shares this exact same math.
-The only thing that differs per map is *what* is being measured (a find site's coins vs. a mint town's coins vs. an ANS specimen count) — never *how* size or color is derived from that measurement.
+Every map on the site (Find Site, the database Mint Town tab, Museum Collections' Mint Town view, the homepage `CoinFilterMap`) shares this exact same math for point size and Points-view color.
+Density view is the one exception: Find Site, the Mint Town tab, and Museum Collections all min-max normalize their heat weight to *that view's own filtered result set* (§3.1), while the homepage teaser map (`CoinFilterMap`, no filter UI at all) uses a fixed, unscaled intensity curve instead (§3.4) — there's no filtered set to normalize against there.

 Source of truth for everything below:
 - `components/map/MapVisCanvas.tsx` — size (`siteSizeByQuantity`), color dispatch (`stateColor`), Compare rendering, stacking offsets
 - `lib/color-scale.ts` — the ratio→color gradient, the density gradient, the categorical identity palette
 - `lib/context-heatmap.ts` — how a raw match ratio is derived from finds/contexts in the first place
-- `components/visualizations/MapVisualization.tsx` — `heatIntensity()`, the density heat-weight function
+- `components/visualizations/MapVisualization.tsx` — `heatWeight()` and `buildDensityLayer()`, the density heat-weight function and its per-view min-max normalization; `RatioLegend`/`DensityLegend`, the legend components
+- `components/map/CoinFilterMap.tsx` — `densityIntensity()`, the homepage teaser map's own fixed (non-min-maxed) density curve
 - `app/maps.css` — the numeric constants (`--map-dot-qty-size-min/max`, `--heatmap-opacity`)

 ---